EliteScouter/EliteEssentials/README.md

   - Configurable delay, show-once per session, and stop-after-match
   - Vanish-safe: broadcast rules are skipped for vanished players
   - Rules stored in `greetings.json`, reloads with `/ee reload`

+### Auto Broadcast
+- **Scheduled announcements** that cycle through a list of messages on a configurable interval.
+- Configure in `autobroadcast.json` with multiple independent broadcast groups, each with its own interval and message list.
+- Per-broadcast options: `enabled`, `intervalSeconds`, `prefix`, `messages`, `requirePlayers`.
+- Messages support color codes, hex colors, and the standard chat placeholders.
+- Reloads live with `/ee reload`.
+Master toggle via `autoBroadcast.enabled` in `config.json`.

 ### Nickname System
 - **`/nick <nickname>`** - Set your own display nickname (persists across restarts)